|

 the head with my axe and carrying him, I do not see there is any

-Dínendal looked as if he was seriously considering this
+When Dínendal looked as though he might seriously be considering

-course of treatment, the dwarf added, "In truth, lad, you
+this course of treatment, the dwarf added: "In truth, lad,

-cannot blame him.
+you cannot blame him.
 He needs to be here.
-If it was your lady that
+If it was your

 "But he is not rational, my lords," said Dínendal,